flutter/website/src/content/app-architecture/case-study/testing.md

 title: Testing each layer
 short-title: Testing
 description: >
-  How to test an app that follows the recommended architecture.
+  How to test an app that implements MVVM architecture.
 prev:
   title: Dependency injection
   path: /app-architecture/case-study/dependency-injection